 Discover exhibits, concerts, festivals, and other events

-Check out the Ithaca Times, a free Ithaca weekly distributed all over campus or consult the Cornell Daily Sun, as well as events.cornell.edu.
-Keep your eyes open—events are publicized through e-list notices, campus message boards, chalkings and posters.
+Check out the Ithaca Times, a free Ithaca weekly distributed all over campus or consult the Cornell Daily Sun and its weekly "Red Letter Daze" insert, as well as events.cornell.edu.
+Keep your eyes open—events are publicized through e-lists notices, campus message boards, chalkings and posters.